mimium-org/mmmpm/docs/design.md

 Packages must obey *mimium package structure* specified here.

-First, packages must contain the `mmmp.toml`.
+First, packages must contain the `mmm.toml`.
 This contains package metadata.
-For details see the section "mmmp.toml".
+For details see the section "mmm.toml".

 Second, packages must contain one or more mimium source files.
 The source files shall directly place at package root or separated directories.